Hazardous chemicals, activities or devices

 1. Fermentation studies in which minute quantities of ethyl alcohol are produced are permitted.

-2. The Designated Supervisor is responsible for the acquisition, usage and appropriate disposal of the alcohol or tobacco used in the study.
+2. The Direct Supervisor is responsible for the acquisition, usage and appropriate disposal of the alcohol or tobacco used in the study.

 3. Production of wine or beer by adults is allowable in the home and must meet TTB home production regulations.
 Students are allowed to design and conduct a research project, under direct parental supervision, involving the legal production of the wine or beer.